 I have received special permission from a number of gardens to work on the Summer-Dry Project as a photojournalist doing time sensitive grant-funded work.
 I am taking full advantage of the media as an essential service.

 The Summer-Dry Project goes on.
-The Timber Press book that was due to be released in June has been postponed to next spring when we all hope bookstores will be recovering and authors can be making presentations.
+The Timber Press book that was due to be released in June has been postponed to January 5th when we all hope bookstores will be recovering and authors can be making presentations if only by Zoom.

 But I continue work on the upgrade to the California WUCOLS* plant database which is why I need to use my media credentials.
 There are lots of plants I don’t know: